Consider The Ravens

 “Don’t worry about it.”

-To be sure, the desire to convey the futility of worry came from the depth of His perfect compassion.
+Telling a person who’s discouraged or struggling not to worry could seem dismissive.
+Or cruel.
+Or just plain dumb.
+And yet, “don’t worry” is exactly what Jesus told the men who would spend the rest of their lives battling discouragement and struggling through unimaginable hardship until eventual martyrdom.
+To be sure, the desire to convey the uselessness of worry came from the depth of His perfect compassion.
 Jesus loved His disciples.
-He didn’t want them wasting headspace considering a bunch of worst-case scenarios or what-ifs.
-It couldn’t add so much as an hour to their lives.
+He didn’t want them wasting headspace considering a bunch of worst-case scenarios or what-ifs that couldn’t add so much as an hour to their lives.

+There was, however, a major exception.
+In the Old Testament, an unkindness of ravens kindly fed the prophet Elijah while he was on the run.
+He was hiding from a king who wanted him dead.
 God sent Elijah to a certain ravine and said, “You will drink from the brook, and I have directed the ravens to supply you with food there” (1 Kings 17:4 NIV).
 Which is exactly what happened.
 Elijah didn’t freak out and worry about how that was even possible.
 He obeyed and, “The ravens brought him bread and meat in the morning and bread and meat in the evening, and he drank from the brook” (v.
 6 NIV).

 “Thanks for doing that, God.”